Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Preliminary Remarks

 \section{Preliminary Remarks}

-In this section, we set up the hypothesis testing problem, discuss the relation between partitions and models, and describe P\'{o}lya's urn scheme that will unify the presentation of the priors in the following section.
+In this section, we set up the hypothesis testing problem, discuss the relation between partitions and models, and describe an urn scheme that will unify the presentation of the priors in the following section.